Loew's Regent Theatre

 1 person favorited this theater

-Loew’s Regent Theatre opened in 1920, and was the Harrisburg chapter of the national Loew’s chain of Metro-Goldwyn-Mayer ‘flagship’ theaters.
-Considering the grandiose reputation of the MGM product the Regent Theatre was an attractive and well-kept but relatively modest establishment.
+The Regent Theatre was opened by 1915, and became the Harrisburg chapter of the national Loew’s chain of Metro-Goldwyn-Mayer ‘flagship’ theatres from May 1925.
+Considering the grandiose reputation of the MGM product the Loew’s Regent Theatre was an attractive and well-kept but relatively modest establishment.

-Perhaps the grandest aspect of the Regent Theatre was the large vertical sign that towered above the unprepossessing building that housed the theater and which again spelled out ‘Loews’ in gigantic letters.
-(The theater itself was part of a somewhat dingy row of old buildings that included a corner bar, a novelty shop, and an art/photography shop).
+Perhaps the grandest aspect of the Loew’s Regent Theatre was the large vertical sign that towered above the unprepossessing building that housed the theatre and which again spelled out ‘Loews’ in gigantic letters.
+(The theatre itself was part of a somewhat dingy row of old buildings that included a corner bar, a novelty shop, and an art/photography shop).

 The interior was more in keeping with the MGM penchant for glamour with a small but elegant lobby that was flanked by two marble staircases (straight out of an MGM musical number) that ascended to the lounges and balcony.